French vote gives leftists most seats over far right, but leaves hung parliament and deadlock

 The president was hoping that with France’s fate in their hands, voters might shift from the far right and left and return to mainstream parties closer to the center — where Macron found much of the support that won him the presidency in 2017 and again in 2022.

-But rather than rally behind him, millions of voters seized on his surprise decision as an opportunity to vent their anger.
+But rather than rally behind him, millions of voters seized on his surprise decision as an opportunity to vent their anger about inflation, crime, immigration and other grievances — including Macron's style of government.

-In last weekend’s first round of balloting, voters backed candidates from the National Rally, while the coalition of parties on the left took second and his centrist alliance was a distant third.

-The sharp polarization of French politics – especially in this torrid and quick campaign – is sure to complicate any coalition-building effort.
+The sharp polarization of French politics – especially in this torrid and quick campaign – is sure to complicate any effort to form a government.
 Racism and antisemitism marred the electoral campaign, along with Russian disinformation campaigns, and more than 50 candidates reported being physically attacked — highly unusual for France.

-Associated Press journalists Barbara Surk in Nice, France, and Helena Alves and Alex Turnbull in Paris contributed to this report.
+Associated Press journalists Barbara Surk in Nice, France, and Helena Alves, Diane Jeantet, Jade Le Deley, and Alex Turnbull in Paris contributed to this report.

 Follow AP's global election coverage at https://apnews.com/hub/global-elections/

-Note: This story has been updated to remove exact seat tallies reported by French media to account for the fact that official results don’t give precise totals for each main bloc.